grannycart/by-sound-alone_source/notes-and-edits/2025_third-round-edits.md

         * fixed in one spot so far: on line 135 of chap 2
     * [ ] You write that the fresh outside air smells great!
 It doesn't to submariners, they think the fresh air smells at first due too their brain getting used to the submarine smells.
         * I've read this for subs that are under for months, but is it true for a sub that's under for 24 hours?
+        * I changed this on one place early on, when they re-surface from the tablemount the wording non-specifically refers to the the stench of fresh air.
     * [ ] A star fix can't be taken in the middle of the night.
 You can't sea the horizon and thus can't determin the angle.
 Normally a star fix is taken during the nautical twilight.
         * This was totally a land-lubber mistake: I assumed the horizon was lit in the sky, like it is where I live, but in the middle of the ocean it is completely black
         * Though what about a moonlit night?